 Alpine ski resorts dolomites

-Naples is usually used for pizza, Venice for carnival, and the Alps for skiing.
+Naples is usually used for pizza, Venice for carnival, and the Italian Alps for skiing.
 The sun, the orientation of the slopes to the south, and the state-of-the-art infrastructure with apres-ski equipment – it is no wonder that alpine resorts are synonymous with a white paradise.
 A certain ticket to this winter sport of the promised country is the Dolomiti SuperSKI ski pass, valid in the largest ski resort in the world, containing 12 separate areas with a total of 12,000 km of slopes.
 There is also the famous resort of Cortina d’Ampezzo, which, together with 11 other cities in the Alps (and the only one in Italy), is part of the exclusive association “Best of the Alps”, combining alpine resorts that have retained their classic style.
 Millennial history, centuries-old tourist tradition, and 120 km of slopes…

 Como, Garda, Maggiore… – in the landscape of the Italian lakes